schiaro98/schiaro98/README.md

 ### Hi there 👋

 Hi, I'm Davide.
-I was born in 1998 in Ancona and at the moment i live in San Marino.
+I was born in 1998 in Ancona and at the moment i work in San Marino.
 I'm currently working as Cloud Engineer at Passepartout S.p.a.

 - 📫 How to reach me: